margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

-## Headed towards Memphis ##
+## headed towards memphis ##
-I’m heading to Memphis to dig into my roots
+i'm heading to Memphis to dig into my roots
-<br> I’ve got on a country hat and some worn in boots
+<br> i've got on a country hat and some worn in boots
-<br> I’m driving westward on the highway known as music highway
+<br> i’m driving westward on the highway known as music highway
-<br> There’s nothing better than this; it’s a beautiful day
+<br> there’s nothing better than this; it’s a beautiful day

-I’m looking forward to seeing family and eating some bbq
+i’m looking forward to seeing family and eating some bbq
-<br> I’m hoping to go to Beale street and listen to great music too
+<br> i’m hoping to go to beale street and listen to great music too
-<br> I used to come here in the summers when I was a young child
+<br> i used to come here in the summers when I was a young child
-<br> This is where the heat in the summers was not mild
+<br> this is where the heat in the summers was not mild

-In the car, I’m listening to Elvis, the King and some JCash
+in the car, I’m listening to elvis, the king and some jcash
-<br> I’m listening to “Walking in Memphis” too and having a bash
+<br> i’m listening to “walking in memphis” too and having a bash
-<br> When I get to the city my cousins will all be there
+<br> when I get to the city my cousins will all be there
-<br> There’s 13 of us and boy do we’ve got a prayer
+<br> there’s 13 of us and boy do we’ve got a prayer

-Our grandparents’ stories we all love to hear
+our grandparents’ stories we all love to hear
-<br> It’s fun to learn of what it used to be like here
+<br> tt’s fun to learn of what it used to be like here
-<br> They tell tales of how Memphis used to be the country
+<br> they tell tales of how Memphis used to be the country
-<br> Where people’s spirits could more easily be free
+<br> where people’s spirits could more easily be free

-Now it’s become more developed they say
+<br> now it’s become more developed they say
-<br> But it’s still fun to come here to stay
+<br> but it’s still fun to come here for a great stay

 <br>